opentimestamps/javascript-opentimestamps/README.md

 ##### Get the "binaries"

-Choose one of the following options:

- * Take the [js](https://opentimestamps.org/bower_components/bower-opentimestamps/bower-opentimestamps.js) used by opentimestamps.org
+Take the [js](https://opentimestamps.org/assets/javascripts/vendor/opentimestamps.js) used by opentimestamps.org
- * Install the lib from bower `bower install bower-opentimestamps`

 ##### Build from source